MiaadTeam/lesan/README.md

 ### let's create a simple web server :

+you can find complete implemention of this example [here](https://github.com/MiaadTeam/lesan/tree/main/examples/simpleMicroservice)

 first of all, create a ts file called `mod.ts` and import the last version of `lesan` and assign a constant call `coreApp` to its:

 ```typescript